Posted on: August 5, 2021

 Panelists also discussed the successes they’ve had and where they are headed.

 “We are looking at personas.
 The concept for us means not so much a particular role in the organization, but their role within the program.
-So, we expect in the future there will be personas for an executive, a function leader, our technology team, our supplier/vendor management teams, etc. And, we will be able to provide that data from the system in a dashboard view where they can get the high-level information they need and dig in to get that crisis decision making, point-in-time data that’s needed.
+So, we expect in the future there will be personas for an executive, a function leader, our technology team, our supplier/vendor risk management teams, etc. And, we will be able to provide that data from the system in a dashboard view where they can get the high-level information they need and dig in to get that crisis decision making, point-in-time data that’s needed.
 We really want to move to that real-time data gold standard.
 That’s really going to help our program moving forward, and Fusion, we know, is going to be a great partner in that.”

 “Tying it in with more of the operational risk side of it gives me more of the day-to-day type of problems that happen.
 Now, if you look along that curve, you have the things that happen every day that are minor in nature to these big wide-scale events.
 Pulling that together based on these different criteria, you’re able to see this landscape differently.
 Once you are able to paint that picture, people start to want it, they want to see what’s going on.”